-Figure 18 - Database StructureThis concept is shown in the next figure (Figure 19).
-The difference between the two figures is small but in terms of functionality is very different. arewould have causedwhen awas
+Figure 18 - Database Structure

+Network databases are similar to hierarchical databases except that they allow multiple parents and relations between records.
+This concept is shown in the next figure (Figure 19).
+The difference between the two figures is small but in terms of functionality is very different.
+This does eliminate the difficulty offered in hierarchical database management systems, though not completely.
+There are still a predefined number of relationships that can take place between records.
+Another difficulty with these kinds of database management systems is that they must be defined before use.
+This would have caused complications later in the development of NOMS when a point is reached where flexibility was necessary in order to complete the project.